tmnx/Cryptographic-Program/README.md

 # Cryptographic-Program
-A symmetric encryption program to safely encrypt and decrypt files.
+A symmetric encryption program to safely encrypt and decrypt files at the 256-bit security level.

 ## Algorithmns:
 - SHA-3 derived function KMACXOF256 & cSHAKE256